Oil & Gas Transitions

 - Co-producing just and feasible oil and gas transition pathways to 2050, alongside a diversity of key stakeholders from government, industry, civil society and academia.

-- Drawing lessons from the North Sea to create blueprints for raising ambition in other producing and non-producing countries facing similar oil and gas transition challenges.
+- Drawing lessons from the North Sea to create roadmaps for raising ambition in other producing and non-producing countries facing similar oil and gas transition challenges.